boxwise/boxtribute/front/README.md

 # Readme

-This front-end project of Boxtribute was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This front-end project of Boxtribute was bootstrapped with [Vite](https://vite.dev/).

 ## Table of Contents